-- Average Joe visits Abe’s SEO agency Spamtastic LLC to buy SEO services from Abe.
-Joe cannot truly judge whether the SEO Abe showed he would do him was poor, average or even excellent quality SEO.
+- Average Joe visits Mike’s SEO agency Spamtastic LLC to buy SEO services from Mike.
+Joe cannot truly judge whether the SEO Mike showed he would do him was poor, average or even excellent quality SEO.

 - Therefore Joe buys based on his perceived value of the SEO – his best guess being that it is in average condition.

 - Mike wants to sell his pristine, high quality SEO services.
-But everyone he talks to says he wants too much for it – look at the price of SEO at Abe’s, they say.
+But everyone he talks to says he wants too much for it – look at the price of SEO at Abe Digital Marketing, they say.

-The customer must educate themselves up to a level whereby they can distinguish between lemons, average quality SEO and high quality.
-That requires a willingness to invest money and time.
+The customer must be educated up to a level whereby they can distinguish between lemons, average quality SEO and high quality.
+That usually requires a willingness to invest some time and money in educating themselves.

-The other great point made by Aaron in the infographic is:
+Another great point made by Aaron Wall is: